 It is the responsibility of students to dress in a neat, clean, safe and sensible manner, suitable to the school environment.
-School simulates the world of work, therefore, our dress code reflects an acceptable manner of dress.
+School is a place of learning and work, therefore, our dress code reflects an acceptable manner of dress conducive to learning and work.